pebble-dev/pebble-dev.github.io/_posts/2022-11-01-rebble-hackathon.md

 <!--more-->

 # The Rebble Alliance
 One question we've always been interested to know the answer to is "how many Rebble users are there?".
 Rebble web services logs give a rough estimate, but we've never known for sure.
 A few months ago we deployed an update to RWS that listens for the analytics data the Pebble app sends home.
-We only store the non-personal information from it, but that's enough for us to see the result: 24,000 Rebble users!!
+We only store the non-personal information from it, but that's enough for us to see the result: over 24,000 Rebble users!!

 ![](/images/hackathon-blog-post/bigquery.png)